1. Home

 What is the Teaching Development Program, and how does it relate to teaching orientations?

-CTL’s new Teaching Development Program (TDP) allows doctoral students to cultivate, document, and articulate their teaching development across the arc of their graduate school career.
+CTL’s Teaching Development Program (TDP) allows doctoral and MFA students to cultivate, document, and articulate their teaching development across the arc of their graduate school career.
 Participation in the TDP is not a requirement for attending CTL teaching orientations.
-However, work completed at a CTL orientation counts towards completion of the Foundational Track of the TDP.
+However, work completed in a CTL orientation counts towards completion of the Foundational Track of the TDP.
 More information about TDP requirements, certification, and transcript notation is available here.

-Are any of the resources from the orientations available seperately?
+Are any of the resources from the orientations available separately?

 CTL staff is available to meet with you to talk about any aspect of working with students as a Teaching Assistant or Teaching Fellow.

-I had a scheduling conflict with scheduled orientation sessions – will you be running them again?
+I had a scheduling conflict with the live orientation sessions – will you be running them again?

 The asynchronous modules will remain available to the Columbia community throughout the academic year.
-If you cannot make the scheduled synchronous debrief sessions but have a question or would like live guidance, email CTLgrads@columbia.edu or visit CTLgrads office hours in 212 Butler LIbrary (Fridays, 2:00 – 4:00 PM, beginning in late August).
+If you cannot make the live sessions but have a question or would like direct guidance, email CTLgrads@columbia.edu or visit CTLgrads office hours in 212 Butler LIbrary (Fridays, 2:00 – 4:00 PM during the academic year).

-CTL runs Essentials of Teaching and Learning workshops, which build on orientation sessions during the academic year, as well as microteaching practice sessions.
+CTL runs Essentials of Teaching and Learning workshops, which build on orientation sessions during the academic year, as well as Practice Teaching (Microteaching) sessions.
 Join the CTL email list to be alerted about upcoming workshops and opportunities.

 The CTL is here for graduate students.